packetdima/telemetry-dev/README.md

 |queing                   |`kafka` `rabbitMQ` `zeroMQ` `activeMQ`                                                                  |
 |dashboard                |`graphana` `kibana` `chronograf`                                                                        |
 |data collectors          |`telegraf` `fluentd` `logstash` `metricbeat` `logstash` `collectd` `statsd`                             |

+### Database drawbacks
+We tested the following databases functionality (not performance) as telemetry data storage.
+Here are our findings:
+<li>influxDB<br>
+(+) Rich ecosystem with a lot of plugins like telegraf to collect data from network devices.
+Easy to install.
+Beautiful UI analogue to kibana & graphana.
+A lot of links and success stories in Internet.
+Queing is intergrated.
+(-) Replication/backup function is commerical.
+If you join two buckets, you get CPU 100% utilization.

+<li>promotheus<br>
+(-) Can only work with pull data gathering model.
+If your network devices, which need to send telemtry, are located behind NAT, you need to install aditional proxy component.
+<li>openTSDB<br>
+(-) No ecosystem.
+Hard to install.
+<li>victoria metrics<br>
+(-) Shady project.
+<li>warp10<br>
+<li>postgers<br>
+(+) Every programmer knows Postgres.
+(-) No suitable for data analytics -- to slow to read data.